Healthy Autumn Squash Soup

 • liquid – vegetable broth and water.

-• spices and seasonings -ground turmeric, cayenne pepper, and salt.
+• spices and seasonings – ground turmeric, cayenne pepper, and salt.

 • NO beans required – I didn’t need to add any beans to this soup.

-How to Make our Healthy Autumn Squash Soup
+How to Make Healthy Autumn Squash Soup?

 Step 1: In a large soup pot or a large Dutch oven, add olive oil.